ElvinYangg/Miscada/README.md

 # Gray-Scott-Sim-system
 ## Background
 Gray Scott is a reaction-diffusion system, essentially, it is used to model a system that includes a reaction and a diffusion.

+##Project Introduction
 This program builds on the Initial Gray-Scott simulation.

 ## Installation
 * 1.Download source code from github repository and then compile it by Cmake